Skip to Content

 Seattle

-In Seattle, commuters are allowed to bring folded-up electric scooters on buses and trains except during rush hours: weekdays from 6-9 AM and 3-6 PM.
+In Seattle, commuters can bring folded-up electric scooters on buses and trains except during rush hours: weekdays from 6-9 AM and 3-6 PM.
 Folded scooters should be placed under the bus seat or between one’s legs.

 Portland